pAoOAk14pG/project-1-checkers/README.md

 In most rulesets, if a capture can be made by _any_ piece, it _must_, however this has not been implemented in this implementation of the game due to time constraints.
 (Most simple JavaScript implementations of the game online don't enforce this anyway).
 Also in most rulesets, captures can be made in succession on the same turn if the checker piece moved lands on a checker square where it can make another capture, potentially allowing a checker piece to jump all the way through an opponent's poor setup to the other side of the board; however this too has not been implemented here due to ~~laziness~~ time constraints.
 A checker piece that reaches the back row is "kinged", and can henceforth move and capture backwards as well as forwards (though due to the lack of implementation of successive jumps it's not as powerful here as it would normally be).
 Traditionally a kinged piece is indicated by flipping a checker piece over; in this implementation kinged checker pieces get a yellow border.
-To win the game, simply capture all your opponent's pieces, or force him into a position where they are unable to move any of their pieces (although that latter win condition has also not been implemented here due to ~~attention deficit~~ time constraints.)
+To win the game, simply capture all your opponent's pieces, or force them into a position where they are unable to move any of their pieces (although that latter win condition has also not been implemented here due to ~~attention deficit~~ time constraints.)

 ## TODO LIST